The Books: 1999–2002: Thoughts and Thought for Food

 Zammuto and de Jong first met in New York City in 1999 as they shared the same apartment building.
 De Jong invited Zammuto to dinner at his apartment, where he played him some of his collection of audio and video samples, including a Shooby Taylor record.
 Zammuto said of their meeting that "we both kind of knew at that moment that we listened (to music) in interesting ways and had similar approaches to music".
 Soon after, they began playing what they considered pop music, in comparison to their own works, under the name the Books.

-In 2000, the Books started work on their début album Thought for Food.
+In 2000, the Books started work on their debut album Thought for Food.
 Zammuto and de Jong moved often during this time, recording in New York, Los Angeles, Boston, and finally in the basement of a hostel in North Carolina where Zammuto worked for a while after hiking the Appalachian Trail.
 Thought for Food was released on October 22, 2002.
 Praised by critics for its distinctive sound, it featured extensive sampling from obscure sources coupled with mostly acoustic instrumentation.